Fabrizio-Caruso/CROSS-LIB/README.md

 So in principle it runs under __any POSIX__ envirnoment.

-It is tested on:
+It has been tested on:
 - *Linux*
 - *Windows/Cygwin*
-- *Windows/MSYS2 MINGW*
+- *Windows Subsystem for Linux*
 - *MacOS ARM*

-- *Windows Subsystem for Linux*
+Partial support for
 - *FreeBSD*
+- *Windows/MSYS2 MINGW*

 -------------------------------------------